bitesofcode/xqt/README.md

 _Note, while this project is licensed under LGPL, you will be subject to the license agreement of your underlying Qt framework.
 PySide is LGPL.
-PyQt4 however is GPL unless purchased, thus rendering this project GPL as well._
+PyQt4 however is GPL unless purchased, thus rendering this project GPL if used with PyQt4._

 Installation
 -----------------------